-Now we will assign this role to our EC2 instances, (you can create this role before launching the EC2 and then select the role from IAM Role dropdown in EC2 instance launch wizard)
+Now we will assign this role to our EC2 instances, (you can create this role before launching the EC2 and then select the role from the IAM Role dropdown in the EC2 instance launch wizard)

 To assign the role go to EC2 and select one of the EC2 instances then click on Action -> Security -> Modify IAM role

 It will open a new screen, select the role that we created in the above step, and click save,